9600dev/mmr/README.md

 # Backlog

+* timezonify should move everything that's deailing with internal timezones to timezone.utc
+* Move timezoneify logic to the SecurityDefinition class, so that timezone updates to dt.datetime's are local to the security/market
 * ```listener_helpers.py``` and ```helpers.py``` need to be consolidated.
 * The batch queuing stuff is a bit wonky (there's a subclass there ```queuer.py``` but it's doesn't have the right abstraction).
 Given batch data downloads is going to be important, should probably clean all this up.
 * aioreactive performance needs to be analyzed.
 If we're going to have a full replay system (i.e. running historical data through an Interactive Brokers simulator) then RxPy needs to be super fast to do back-testing efficiently.